InsightSoftwareConsortium/ITKSphinxExamples/src/Filtering/Convolution/NormalizedCorrelationUsingFFTWithMaskImages/Documentation.rst

-Normalized Correlation Using FFT With Mask Images For Input Images
+Normalized Correlation Using FFT With Mask Images for Input Images
 ==================================================================

 .. index::